Muscat: Demographics

 According to the 2003 census conducted by the Oman Ministry of National Economy, the population of Muscat is over 630,000, which included 370,000 males and 260,000 females.
 Muscat formed the second largest governorate in the country, after Al Batinah, accounting for 27% of the total population of Oman.
 As of 2003, Omanis constituted 60% of the total population of Muscat, while expatriates accounted for about 40%.
 The population density of the city was 162.1 per km^{2}.

 The governorate of Muscat comprises six wilayat: Muttrah, Bawshar, Seeb, Al Amrat, Muscat and Qurayyat.
 Seeb, located in the western section of the governorate, was the most populous (with over 220,000 residents), while Muttrah had the highest number of expatriates (with over 100,000).
 Approximately 71% of the population was within the 15–64 age group, with the average Omani age being 23 years.
 About 10% of the population is illiterate, an improvement when compared to the 18% illiteracy rate recorded during the 1993 census.
 Expatriates accounted for over 60% of the labour force, dominated by males, who accounted for 80% of the city's total labour.
-A majority of expatriates (34%) engineering-related occupations, while most Omanis worked in engineering, clerical, scientific or technical fields.
+A majority of expatriates (34%) was in engineering-related occupations, while most Omanis worked in engineering, clerical, scientific or technical fields.
 The defense sector was the largest employer for Omanis, while construction, wholesale and retail trade employed the largest number of expatriates.

 The ethnic makeup of Muscat has historically been influenced by people not native to the Arabian Peninsula.
 British Parliamentary papers dating back to the 19th century indicate the presence of a significant Hindu Gujarati merchants in the city.
 Indeed, four Hindu temples existed in Muscat ca. 1760.
-Christianity flourished in Oman (Bēṯ Mazūnāyē "land of the Maganites"; a name deriving from its Sumerian designation) from the late 4th century to early 5th century.
+Christianity flourished in Oman (Bēṯ Mazūnāyē "land of the Maganites"; a name deriving from its Sumerian designation) from the late 4th century to the 7th century.
 Missionary activity by the Assyrians of the Church of the East resulted in a significant Christian population living in the region, with a bishop being attested by 424 AD under the Metropolitan of Fars and Arabia.
 The rise of Islam saw the Syriac and Arabic-speaking Christian population eventually disappear.
 It is thought to have been brought back in by the Portuguese in 1507.
 Protestant missionaries established a hospital in Muscat in the 19th century.

 Like the rest of Oman, Arabic is the predominant language of the city.
-In addition, English, Balochi, Sindhi, Swahili and Indian languages such as Bengali, Gujarati, Hindi, Konkani, Malayalam, Marathi, Odia, Tamil, Telugu and Urdu are spoken by the residents of Muscat.
+In addition, English, Balochi, Sindhi, Swahili and Indian languages such as Bengali, Gujarati, Hindi, Konkani, Malayalam, Marathi, Odia, Tamil, Tulu, Telugu and Urdu are spoken by the residents of Muscat.

 Islam is the predominant religion in the city, with most followers being Ibadi Muslims.
-Non-Muslims are allowed to practice their religion, but may not proselytize publicly or distribute religious literature.
+Non-Muslims are allowed to practise their religion, but may not proselytize publicly or distribute religious literature.
 In 2017 the Sultanate of Oman unveiled the Mushaf Muscat, an interactive calligraphic Quran following a brief from the Omani Ministry of Endowments and Religious Affairs.